 After you submit your application through LSAC, we will send you a confirmation email that provides you with a username and password for the Application Online Status Check system.
 Then you may log in and create a new, personalized password and periodically check your application status.

 Admissions decisions are made upon receipt of complete application files.
-We encourage you to apply early, as our Admissions Committee expedites admissions decisions within two to three weeks for complete applications received by our priority deadline.
+Incomplete applications are not reviewed.
+We encourage you to apply by our Priority Deadline to provide sufficient time for you to complete your application file.
+Our Admissions Committee will provide admissions decisions generally within 2-3 weeks upon our receipt of completed applications, beginning in January for Fall semester start and beginning in July for Spring semester start.
 You will be notified via email and postal mail.
 No admissions decisions will be released over the phone.
-We will contact you if the Admissions Committee feels that a telephone or an in-person interview is necessary.
+We will contact you if the Admissions Committee recommends an interview or additional submissions.